-The DLP can be programmed to trip for a selected condition by using the LNOVLDOUT settings category.
-If CONOUT4 = 3 or 4, the OR or AND output produces a DLP trip and closes the Line Overload contact.
+The DLP3 can be programmed to trip for a selected condition by using the LNOVLDOUT settings category.
+If CONOUT4 = 3 or 4, the OR or AND output produces a DLP3 trip, through the DLP3 trip output contacts or SCRs, and closes the Line Overload contact.
 If the programmed condition is the primary cause of the trip, the trip type displayed is CTB (Configurable Trip Bus).
 Setting CONOUT4 to 3 or 4 enables the Line Overload category to cause a trip.
 Setting CONOUT4 = 0, 1, or 2 only operates the Line Overload contact.